Not sure how to teach subitizing? Keep reading for some helpful things to do, and things to avoid.

 Ten-frames are really popular.
 And they definitely help with subitizing.
 But, the whole point of subitizing is flexibility.
 If you only use ten-frames, your students will only be quick with ten-frames.
 But they may not quickly recognize patterns on dice or with fingers.

 It’s important to expose students to a variety of images to subitize.
-You can do this by using little animal stickers (instead of dots) in your ten-frames.
-It’s also helpful to expose students to other patterns, such as dominoes, tally marks, and finger patterns.
+Be sure to expose students to other patterns, such as dominoes, tally marks, and finger patterns.

 Sometimes teachers accidentally encourage kids to count the images.
 You might use the word “count” when you mean “say the number.”
 For example: